Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Cauliflower

-A fresh large head of cauliflower is recommended here, but you can also use frozen cauliflower florets, although we noticed that the mash turns out more watery with frozen cauliflower.
+You can substitute frozen cauliflower florets for fresh.
+However, we noticed the mash turns out more watery with frozen cauliflower.

 If you use fresh cauliflower, you can use the stem, florets, and even the outer leaves since we blend everything before mixing it with the potatoes.